 A highlight of any day trip to Nizwa is a visit to the Nizwa Fort.
 The fort played a significant role in the history of Oman, serving as a military stronghold and a center for governance and administration.
 Nowadays, the Nizwa Fort is a well-preserved example of traditional Omani architecture and design, attracting thousands of tourists.

-On a visit to Nizwa Fort, you can explore its numerous rooms and exhibits, including a museum showcasing traditional Omani weaponry, costumes, and artifacts, a prison, a library, and more.
+When visiting Nizwa Fort, you can explore its numerous rooms and exhibits, including a museum showcasing traditional Omani weaponry, costumes, artifacts, a prison, a library, and more.
 Two of the most impressive places in the fort are the top which offers a 360° view of the surrounding area, and the ”balcony” which presents the most picturesque spot with a view of its massive circular tower, which is over 30 meters high and 36 meters in diameter.

 Opening hours: Every day from 8 am to 8 pm (closed for 2 hours between 11:30 am & 1:30 pm on Fridays)